-As awesome as the Web is, it too has a dark side.
-Companies you rely on every day are tracking your online movement, for example, vicious minds continue to eavesdrop on your data, and then we’ve some publishers that won’t stop catering horrendous ads.
-There are tools to circumvent all these, but it would require more investment and efforts from your end, and high resource usage from your computer’s.
+As awesome as the Web is, it, too, has a dark side.
+Companies you rely on every day are tracking your online movement; for example, vicious minds continue to eavesdrop on your data, and then we’ve some publishers that won’t stop catering to horrendous ads.
+There are tools to circumvent all these, but it would require more investment and effort from your end and high resource usage from your computer.
 Meet TunnerBear, a virtual private network tool with over 5 million userbase.
 The company has just now released a Chrome extension that serves as the Swiss Army Knife for all your internet woes.

 There are a number of things that separate TunnelBear from the rest.
 Its user interface, for instance, is straightforward, a thing that is apparently too much to expect from a tool of this league.

 Interestingly, TunnelBear doesn’t fully work as a traditional VPN tool.
 Quite the contrary, it only encrypts the data streaming to your browser and out of it.
-The data, as the company says, is protected with Chrome’s built-in AES 128-bit encryption, which is more secure than the standard security features many of VPN offer.
+The data, as the company says, is protected with Chrome’s built-in AES 128-bit encryption, which is more secure than the standard security features many VPNs offers.

 Take it out for a whirl for a week, and see if it is for you.
 You can also check out its Mac, Android, and iOS applications.

 Related Read: 10 Best Chrome VPN Extensions